tilemill-project/tilemill/_posts/docs/reference/0204-06-01-mapbox-geodata.md

 section: help
 category: reference
 tag: Reference
-title: MapBox geodata
+title: Mapbox geodata
 permalink: /docs/manual/mapbox-geodata
 ---
-The MapBox GeoData Library is a collection of free datasets that have been optimized to work well with TileMill.
-The library is browsable from the TileMill interface through the Add Layer dialog - click on the 'browse' button next to the file field, then click the 'MapBox' button with the cloud icon.
+The Mapbox GeoData Library is a collection of free datasets that have been optimized to work well with TileMill.
+The library is browsable from the TileMill interface through the Add Layer dialog - click on the 'browse' button next to the file field, then click the 'Mapbox' button with the cloud icon.

 All text within the data has been converted to UTF-8 which is the preferred encoding for working with data in TileMill.